omeyenburg/tree-sitter-riscv/README.md

         filetype = { 'asm', 'vmasm' },
     }
   ```
-2. Run `:TSInstall mips` to install the parser.
+2. Run `:TSInstall mips` to install or update the parser.
 3. Copy the queries to enable highlighting.
 See [Adding queries](https://github.com/nvim-treesitter/nvim-treesitter?tab=readme-ov-file#adding-queries) for more information.
     <details>
     <summary>Unix</summary>